A Look At My Psygnosis Amiga Collection

 OH NO!
 More Lemmings Stand Alone. – DMA Design.
 1991.

-The stand-alone version of the extra set of levels, some of these levels were later used in Christmas Lemmings, etc.
+The stand-alone version of the extra set of levels, some of which were later used in Christmas Lemmings, etc.

 This is one of those games that I played so much that I can probably sit down and draw the level exits right away.

-The intro in the game is another high point and the same with the scrolling system and refresh rate (50hz?) and while I do not know the artist I bet he came from the Demoscene as there are a few pretty cool effects in the game which feels like if they came from the scene.
+The intro in the game is another high point, and the same with the scrolling system and refresh rate (50Hz?) and while I do not know the artist, I bet he came from the Demoscene, as there are a few pretty cool effects in the game which feel like if they came from the scene.

 Verdict: Awesome box, game, and intro.
 Music tops it all off.

-Puggsy was the last game from Traveller Tales on the Amiga and while they didn’t do much with the version at all the game still got their name all over it.
+Puggsy was the last game from Traveller Tales on the Amiga, and while they didn’t do much with the Amiga version at all, the game still got its name all over it.

 Verdict: Overlooked gem, might not suit all fans of the genre.
 Great Intro too.